Crockpot lasagna soup is the perfect comfort food for a chilly winter day. The recipe is simple and easy to follow.

 - Lasagna noodles.
 These noodles help add chunkiness and texture.
 They’re also what make it lasagna soup instead of noodle soup.
 (Although you can use any other noodles in a pinch.)

 - Fresh basil.
 Add the basil towards the end of the cooking process.
 Right before you add the cheese and stick the bowls in the oven.
 It provides another bright burst of fresh, herby flavor and tastes divine.

 - Mozzarella, provolone, and parmesan: Lasagna isn’t lasagna without tons of gooey, melty cheese.
 These three make up the cheesy topping on this soup.

 Here are a few tips to keep in mind when making this recipe:

+- Adjust thickness as needed.
+Anyone who’s ever made pasta knows it sucks up liquid like nobody’s business.
 If that happens and your soup is too thick, add a little extra water or chicken broth.

 What to Serve with Crockpot Lasagna Soup